buildbot/buildbot/master/docs/developer/stats-service.rst

    Initialized with:

    ``builder_name``
-     The name of builder whose times are to be recorded.
+     (str) The name of builder whose times are to be recorded.
    ``callback``
      The callback function that is used by subclass of this class to post-process data before formatting it and sending it to the appropriate storage backends.
      A default callback is provided for this.